-Focus on positive aspects of an alternate plan.
+Lesson 2: Focus on the positive aspects of an alternate plan

-Some situations require you to consider multiple alternative plans and compromise to find the option that will be the most favorable to the most people.
+Some situations require you to consider multiple alternative plans and compromise to find the option that will be the most favorable to the majority of people.
 Then, do everything in your power to make the backup plan a positive outcome for everyone.

 I’ve had to apply this strategy many times throughout my career.
 During one major conference that I planned, for example, our preferred event venue ended up getting double-booked and we had to scramble to find a different option.
 This alternate venue required us to transport guests to a different location for an evening banquet.
 Instead of dwelling on the logistical complications of this, we focused on the fact that it allowed attendees a change of pace by getting off-site.
 While this certainly wasn’t an ideal option for many reasons, everyone involved in coordinating the event made the most of the situation and maintained a positive attitude to help ensure the attendees had a good experience.

 You already know just how important your trusted vendor relationships can be to your business.
 By choosing excellent business partners who can consistently provide the high level of service your families expect, you help enhance your own reputation and earn referrals.

 When you build a history with vendors and focus on creating positive relationships, they’ll be much more likely to bend over backward to help when something goes wrong.
 I’ve found that to be the case even when the unexpected situation wasn’t a vendor’s fault.
 My preferred vendors will go out of their way to be proactive when they know I’m busy taking care of other things, and, as a result, they earn my trust for future events.